Parliamentary.ai

 Government Spending

 The bill is not expected to significantly impact government spending.
-The cost may relate to increased prison sentences, though precise figures are not provided in the bill text.
+The increased sentencing powers may lead to higher costs related to imprisonment, but no specific figures are provided in the bill itself.

 Groups Affected

-• Individuals convicted of animal cruelty: They will face potentially longer prison sentences.
+• Individuals convicted of animal cruelty: This group will face potentially longer prison sentences and higher fines.

 Full Text